saadeghi/daisyui/packages/docs/src/routes/(routes)/docs/v5-beta/+page.md

 ### Dock

-A replacement for "bottom navigation" component.
+A redesigned replacement for "bottom navigation" component.
 Dock is a horizontal navigation bar that sticks to the bottom of the screen, new design, new look and more customizable.

 Available in 5 sizes: `xs`, `sm`, `md`, `lg`, and `xl`.

+Compatibe with safe-area-inset-bottom on mobile devices.

 See [Dock component docs](/components/dock/)